nexiality/documentation/expressions/CSVexpression.md

     CSV file.
 Note that changing this value will have both memory footprint and performance implication.
 This setting is usually not needed.

+  - **`maxColumnWidth`** - instruct Nexial to allocate beyond the default max column width (4096) in order to process column(s) with lots of characters.
+Note that changing this value will have both memory footprint and performance implication.
+This setting is usually not needed.

   - **`trim`** - instruct Nexial to retain or trim of any leading and/or trailing whitespaces per parsed value.
 By default, Nexial will trim each parsed value so ` California ` would be stored as `California` - the `trim` option is by default `true`.
 But at times it is critical to retain all the data found from its original sources.
 As such, one